dkelly255/PP4-Fantasy-Football-Centre/README.md

 # SECTION 6: CREDITS

 ## General Credits
-As part of the development process for the site, I required guidance from a number of online Django Resources aimed at walking new users through the process of using the Framework.
+-As part of the development process for the site, I required guidance from a number of online Django Resources aimed at walking new users through the process of using the Framework.
 The three most utilised and useful tutorials which helped me come up to speed with Django were:
 1. The [Official Django Documentation tutorial](https://docs.djangoproject.com/en/4.0/intro/tutorial01/) - a set of 7 tutorial stages which walk through building a poll app in Django step by step, from initial setup & installation, to completion

     Note I have also built this completed & fully functional poll app tutorial, the build can be found in my associated github repository: [Django Tutorial 1](https://github.com/dkelly255/Django-Tutorial-1)